-Mister Vee warped his Drake fleet just off the station, where he re-engaged SOLAR’s Maelstroms (now heavily weakened).
+Mister Vee warped his coalition Drake fleet just off the station, where he re-engaged SOLAR’s Maelstroms (now heavily weakened).
 He took fire from OH/Nulli tier 3 BC snipers and concurrent blobs of missiles from multiple Tengu fleets.
-Traderjohn of -A-, renowned for his bomber fleets, pulled off a crippling bomb run on the CFC/TEST Drake fleet.
+Traderjohn of Macabre Votum, renowned for his bomber fleets, pulled off a crippling bomb run on the CFC/TEST Drake fleet.
 Mister Vee’s Vulture was eventually headshotted by Maelstroms, after having tanked 151,197 damage.
 Thus, the defenders lost nearly all support.
 CFC/TEST were forced to flee the station grid.

-At this point, about 60 Tengus were caught within an infernal sphere of death – obliterated by the Slowcats while untackled.
+By this point, about 60 Tengus were caught within an infernal sphere of death – obliterated by the Slowcats while untackled.
 Most pilots’ clients simply froze when targeted.
 However, PL/NCdot/CFC’s interdictors were mostly dead.
 Multiple bomb runs took out the carriers’ sentry drones near the C-J6MT station, which were repeatedly replenished.
 A cyno opened and Team South brought in 50 supercarriers about 100 km off the huddled Slowcats.
 TiDi ramped up to its maximum level as a mass of fighter bombers were unleashed.
 A single PL Archon was killed due to drifting out of dock range.

 In his detailed after-battle report, Shadoo wrote that Team South knew of PL/NCdot’s 52 Titans and 87 motherships which were waiting to be dropped.
 PL/NCdot certainly could have countered because they had the Titan advantage.
 However, most of their tackle (such as interdictors) were gone and they were heavily outnumbered by support ships.
 Our supercarriers could simply stay aligned and warp off to a ping if primaried and then return to the fight.
 Without a means to tackle, bringing in supers was not worth it.

-Thus, Shadoo made a decision with Vince Draken (leader of NCdot) and tipped their hats off to Team South and conceded defeat.
+Thus, Shadoo made a decision with Vince Draken (leader of NCdot) and tipped their hats off to Team South and conceded.
 The Slowcats were ordered to de-aggro and dock.
 The station was attacked by the fighter bombers and finally, the system was lost at 01:55 after nearly two years of consecutive Red Alliance rule.
 Team South lost a total of 62 billion ISK, mostly from the deaths of 32 battleships and 60 Tengus.
 The defenders lost 49 billion ISK (55.7% efficiency), primarily 167 battlecruisers and 109 stealth bombers.
 An additional ~3,200 t2 sentries were killed or abandoned by the carriers.
 The ISK was negligible in the end.
 The system was the objective.